neondatabase/neon/pageserver/src/remote_storage/README.md

 Based on previous evaluation, even `rusoto-s3` could be a better choice over this library, but needs further benchmarking.

-* gc and branches are ignored
+* gc is ignored

-So far, we don't consider non-main images and don't adjust the remote storage based on GC thread loop results.
-Only checkpointer loop affects the remote storage.
+So far, we don't adjust the remote storage based on GC thread loop results, only checkpointer loop affects the remote storage.

-* more timelines should be downloaded on demand

-Since we download and load remote layers into pageserver, there's a possibility a need for those layers' ancestors arise.
-Most probably, every downloaded image's ancestor is not present in locally too, but currently there's no logic for downloading such ancestors and their metadata, so the pageserver is unable to respond property on requests to such ancestors.

-To implement the downloading, more `tenant_mgr` refactoring is needed to properly handle web requests for layers and handle the state changes.
-[Here](https://github.com/zenithdb/zenith/pull/689#issuecomment-931216193) are the details about initial state management updates needed.
+Index module could be used as a base to implement a deferred GC mechanism, a "defragmentation" that repacks archives into new ones after GC is done removing the files from the archives.

+* bracnhes implementaion could be improved

+Currently, there's a code to sync the branches along with the timeline files: on upload, every local branch files that are missing remotely are uploaded, on the timeline download, missing remote branch files are downlaoded.

+A branch is a per-tenant entity, yet a current implementaion requires synchronizing a timeline first to get the branch files locally.
+Currently, there's no other way to know about the remote branch files, neither the file contents is verified and updated.

 * no IT tests